Contents at a glance

 The knife is constructed using the precision forged technology and high-carbon no-stain steel.
 Talking about its handle, it is wrapped up to the full tang, which delivers maneuverability and superior balance.

-- Pros: Green build, high sharpness, even and finer cuts, easy to use and maintain, strength, balance, durability, not sticking, comfortable
+- Pros: Great build, high sharpness, even and finer cuts, easy to use and maintain, strength, balance, durability, not sticking, comfortable

 - Cons: None